 Do I need to register with HMRC as an online seller and pay tax?

-You will need to register with HMRC and report the income you receive from online selling if you’re an online trader and make more than the £1,000 trading allowance from self-employed or miscellaneous activities.
+You will need to register with HMRC and report what you get as an online seller if the total income you receive from self-employment or other miscellaneous activities is more than the £1,000 trading allowance.

 You can benefit from this allowance even if you earn money from other sources, such as employment.
 You could earn wages from a part-time job, for instance, and still use the trading allowance against the income you generate from a self-employment side hustle selling things online.